Pandemic underscores the critical need to be prepared for global health crises

 CARB-X is investing up to $480 million in non-dilutive funding between 2016-22 to support the early development of new therapeutics, preventatives and rapid diagnostics.
 Product development is a long and costly process.
 CARB-X funding covers between 80 and 90 percent of project costs depending on the development phase of the project.
 The goal is to support therapeutic and prevention projects from the early phases of development through Phase 1 and from feasibility through to verification/validation stages for diagnostics to enable them to attract additional private or public support for further clinical development and regulatory approval for use in patients.
 The CARB-X pipeline will continuously evolve, as projects progress and others fail for a variety of reasons.

 This news release is supported by the Cooperative Agreement Number IDSEP160030 from ASPR/BARDA and by awards from Wellcome Trust and Germany’s Federal Ministry of Education and Research (BMBF), UK Department of Health and Social Care’s Global Antimicrobial Resistance Innovation Fund (GAMRIF), the Bill & Melinda Gates Foundation.
-The contents are solely the responsibility of the authors and do not necessarily represent the official views of the HHS Office of the Assistant Secretary for Preparedness and Response, or other CARB-X funders.
+The contents are solely the responsibility of the authors and do not necessarily represent the official views of the HHS Administration for Strategic Preparedness and Response, or other CARB-X funders.